All Blogs

 Cybersecurity is not constant; it’s evolving with new kinds of threats and exposures.
 CISOs and security experts should also continuously update themselves on these evolving changes with stats and trends.
 Knowing them provides deep insight into the threat landscape to align their strategies accordingly.

 Besides, the rising adoption of Artificial Intelligence marks a new era in cybersecurity, especially when it comes to identifying and addressing critical vulnerabilities.
+As attackers increasingly use AI to scale phishing, deepfakes, and reconnaissance, defenders are turning to AI-driven testing to keep pace.
 Keeping up with the emerging cybersecurity trends and stats along with the role of emerging technologies like AI will enable CISOs and security experts to tackle security challenges more effectively.

 Apart from staying updated with the latest trends and stats, the vital role of the right AppSec solution cannot be underestimated.
-With modern and AI-powered AppSec platform – ZeroThreat – you can efficiently identify and address vulnerabilities to stay ahead of hackers and protect your applications.
+With ZeroThreat, an AI-powered pentesting platform for web apps and APIs, you can efficiently identify and validate real, exploitable vulnerabilities to stay ahead of attackers and protect your applications.

 When it comes to seeking the right combination of innovation and emerging tech, ZeroThreat stands out from the rest.
-It offers real-time threat assessment, advanced automated scanning, and zero false positives that make AppSec convenient and result driven.
+It runs 130K+ vulnerability checks with 98.9% detection accuracy and near-zero false positives, validating real attack paths, including complex, multi-step chains, so your team fixes what actually matters.

 Frequently Asked Questions